-An area structure plan is a statutory document approved by Council and adopted by bylaw that outlines the vision for the future physical development of an area with regard to such things as land use, transportation, protection of the natural environment, emergency services, general design, and utility service requirements.
-An area structure plan provides Council with a road map for considering land use changes, subdivision, and development.
-When making decisions regarding development within an area structure plan, Council must consider the plan and a wide range of other factors such as the economic goals of the County, County-wide growth, and the ability to provide servicing.
+This plan outlines the vision for the future development of Bearspaw in relation to matters such as land use, transportation, protection of the natural environment, emergency services, general design, and utility service requirements.
+This ASP provides Council, applicants, and the public with an overall strategy when considering land use changes, subdivision, and development.
+When making decisions regarding development within an ASP, Council must consider the Plan and a wide range of other factors such as the goals of the County, County-wide growth, and the ability to provide servicing.
+This ASP implements the higher-level policies and requirements of the South Saskatchewan Regional Plan, the Calgary Metropolitan Region Growth Plan, the Rocky View County/City of Calgary Intermunicipal Development Plan, and the County's Municipal Development Plan.
+The land use strategy set out in this ASP implements the vision for Bearspaw by detailing the physical organization of land uses with regard to general land uses, the approximate boundaries of the land use areas, and the policies that inform the development in each area.